Goal Inference from Open-Ended Dialog: Conclusion

 We introduced a language-assisted framework for open-ended goal inference that allows for great flexibility in tasks where human preferences are unclear or challenging to specify.
-We have shown how Language Models can be leveraged to easily edit the support of possible human goals and maintain beliefs over them.
+We have shown how Language Models can be leveraged to easily edit the list of possible human goals and maintain beliefs over them.
 We demonstrated that our pipeline can efficiently propose and add new goals based on conversations with the human, and remove goals that are deemed unlikely, undesirable, or unsafe.
-We also see from our isolated inference evaluation, that overall that the 8B Instruct model performs better compared to the 70B Instruct model.

-Future work involves conducting human user studies and see if the LLM evaluations are reflected.
-While our method shows promise, it currently relies on synthetic conversations generated by LLMs.
-Future work should validate these results with real human-robot interactions.
-Other future work can investigate further into less constrained interactions where the human and the agent can take equal roles in providing information, exploration, and inquiry.
-Our pipeline can also be combined with VLMs, to enable for extracting other representations and amounts of information for both the human and the agent.
-Our implementation also does not assume that the human needs to answer optimally, and future work can explore cases where the human may be distracted and dividing their attention amongst multiple things, or cases where the human preferences may be slightly altered due to questions asked or persuasion by the agent.